Amanda we’re looking to get a new treadmill, what’s the best home treadmill?

 Most of the NordicTrack and ProForm treadmills are both a good price and offer a good range of features.

-I stand by this as the optimal choice.
+I stand by this as the optimal choice even though it’s now their OLD model.
+They stopped producing it in 2019.
 It’s going to last, so break down the cost over many years!

 The price will increase a bit with the number, but I do love that a commercial treadmill just seems to have a longer lifespan.
 Many of my friends have gone with my recommendation on the 1750 and had it for years with no issues.